pwlypandapants/Spindle/Familiars 2.md

-Zach considered for a moment.
+Zeke considered for a moment.
 He was a wuss, he knew it, she knew it, –heck– everyone knew it!
 But he had called Joyce just for this reason.
 He needed some sort of resolution to this mess before his parents got home.
 If going out there and trying to talk to the talking dog –he shook his head at the insanity of those words– was the only way to move forward then, he had to do it.